ChihoAtHUJI/coTest/README.md

 # README

-I have finished all the tasks
+* I have passed all the tests in 'Postman' using rails.

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+But
+* I have tried to connect the content with userId.
+But I couldn't figure it out.

+* Succeed running the dokerfile but couldn't do docker-compose.yml

-* How to run the test suite
+* Also tried to use Rspec to do the unit test.

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* I have succeed to test the content model but not controller of the content.